nextapps-de/winbox/README.md

     <tr>
         <td>onmove</td>
         <td>function(x, y)</td>
-        <td>Callback triggered whe the window moves.
-The keyword <code>this</code> inside the callback function refers to the corresponding window element.</td>
+        <td>Callback triggered when the window moves.
+The keyword <code>this</code> inside the callback function refers to the corresponding WinBox instance.</td>
     </tr>
     <tr></tr>
     <tr>
         <td>onresize</td>
         <td>function(width, height)</td>
-        <td>Callback triggered whe the window resizes.
-The keyword <code>this</code> inside the callback function refers to the corresponding window element.</td>
+        <td>Callback triggered when the window resizes.
+The keyword <code>this</code> inside the callback function refers to the corresponding WinBox instance.</td>
     </tr>
     <tr></tr>
     <tr>
         <td>onclose<br>onfocus<br>onblur</td>
         <td>function()</td>
-        <td>Callbacks to several events (Note: the event 'onclose' will be triggered before close).
-The keyword <code>this</code> inside the callback function refers to the corresponding window element.</td>
+        <td>Callbacks to several events (Note: the event 'onclose' will be triggered right before closing).
+The keyword <code>this</code> inside the callback function refers to the corresponding WinBox instance.</td>
     </tr>
     <tr></tr>
     <tr>
-        <td>color</td>
+        <td>background</td>
         <td>string</td>
-        <td>Set the background of the window (supports all css which is also support by the style-attribute "background", e.g. colors, transparent colors, hsl, gradients, background images)</td>
+        <td>Set the background of the window (supports all CSS styles which are also supported by the style-attribute "background", e.g. colors, transparent colors, hsl, gradients, background images)</td>
     </tr>
     <tr></tr>
     <tr>